FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/inspect/codelab/codelab.md

       {% includecode gerrit_repo="fuchsia/fuchsia" gerrit_path="examples/diagnostics/inspect/codelab/dart/part_4/test/integration_test.dart" region_tag="integration_test" adjust_indentation="auto" %}
       ```

-      `env.create()` is responsible for creating a new test environment.
+      `IntegrationTest.create` is responsible for creating a new test environment.
-      `startComponentAndConnect` launches the reverser component and optionally launches the
+      `connectToReverser` launches the reverser component and optionally launches the
       FizzBuzz component.
 This feature tests that the Inspect output is as expected in case it fails
       to connect to FizzBuzz as in Part 2.